-Colin Firth Bio: In His Own Words – Video Exclusive, News, Photos
+Colin Firth Biography: In His Own Words – Video Exclusive, News, Photos, Age

 Colin Firth Bio: AGE, EARLY LIFE AND EDUCATION

-Firth was born Colin Andrew Firth on September 10, 1960 (current age: 56) in the village of Grayshott, Hampshire, England to Shirley Jean Rolles and David Norman Lewis Firth.
+Firth was born Colin Andrew Firth on September 10, 1960 (current age: 61) in the village of Grayshott, Hampshire, England to Shirley Jean Rolles and David Norman Lewis Firth.
 His mother was a comparative religion lecturer at King Alfred College, Winchester (now the University of Winchester), while his father was a history lecturer and education officer for the Nigerian government.
 Firth is the middle child, and his older sister Kate and younger brother Jonathan are also actors.
-A result of his father’s occupation, the family traveled frequently, and lived in Nigeria until Firth was four years old.
+As a result of his father’s occupation, the family traveled frequently and lived in Nigeria until Firth was four years old.

 Firth was the target of bullying when his family relocated back to England, where he attended Montgomery of Alamein, a comprehensive (i.e. public, non-selective) secondary school.
 In order to avoid further harassment, Firth assimilated the accent of the working-class families around him, and began to express disinterest in school, refusing to do homework and frequently cutting class; his academic performance was so lackluster that he had to retake English.
 He has gone on to tell the BBC that, “I didn’t like school.
 I just thought it was boring and mediocre and nothing they taught me seemed to be of any interest at all,” but that his time at Barton Peveril Sixth form college in Eastleigh (the UK equivalent to high school) instilled in him a love of English literature.